CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * Grab a copy of the [Global Accessibility Awareness Day activities handout](activities.md).
 * As a table, split up the activities between yourselves.
 Try and make sure that you cover all the activities.
-* Do a 5 minute reviewwith your table at the end.
+* Do a 5 minute review with your table at the end.
 What was the most important thing you learned?

 ## Make a checklist (30m)